When you lose weight, your body fights back.

 Eating protein at 25–30% of calories can boost metabolism by 80–100 calories per day and make you automatically eat several hundred fewer calories per day.
 It can also drastically reduce cravings and desire for snacking (3, 4, 5, 6, 7).

-A large percentage of people who have trouble losing weight are simply eating too many calories.
+A large number of people who have trouble losing weight are simply eating too many calories.

 Here are some helpful resources: